dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/tools/dev/sqd.md

 As blockchain ecosystems grow more complex and interconnected, developers face increasing challenges in accessing, processing, and analyzing on-chain data.
 The SQD Network emerges as a groundbreaking solution, offering unparalleled capabilities for blockchain indexing and data querying.
 Designed to streamline the development process for decentralized applications (dApps) and other blockchain-based solutions, the SQD Network is a key player for developers within the Polkadot ecosystem and beyond.

 ## What is SQD Network?
 SQD Network is a decentralized query engine and data lake optimized for high-volume batch data extraction.
 Its innovative architecture allows developers to access raw and processed blockchain data with unprecedented speed, efficiency, and cost-effectiveness.
-Currently, the network serves over 200 blockchain protocols, including major EVM-based chains, Substrate networks like Polkadot, and even emerging blockchains such as Solana, Tron, and Fuel.
+Currently, the network serves over 200 blockchain protocols, including major EVM-based chains, Polkadot SDK networks like Polkadot, and even emerging blockchains such as Solana, Tron, and Fuel.

 The core functionalities of the SQD Network revolve around providing a robust infrastructure for indexing historical blockchain data, enabling use cases such as:
 - Transaction and event analysis